jryng/rtl819x-bootloader-dump/README.md

 # bootloader-dump tools
 Collection of tools for dumping the memory or backing up the flash chip using the **memory read** native
-command present in bootloaders of some devices (not all) like routers.
+command present in bootloaders from some devices (not all) like routers.

 Usually you access to the bootloader command line using an UART adapter, and then if the command is
-available dump small portions of the memory in plain text, this tools automate the process for getting
+available dump small portions of the memory in plain text, these tools automate the process for getting
 a full backup in binary format.
-It deals through the serial port with the bootloader sending the command
+It deals through the serial port with the bootloader by sending the command
 **memory read** and captures the output dumping it into a binary file.